formancehq/stack/sdks/typescript-node/BalancesApi.md

   address: "users:001",
   // string | Pagination cursor, will return accounts after given address, in descending order. (optional)
   after: "users:003",
   // string | Parameter used in pagination requests.
+Maximum page size is set to 15.
 Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+No other parameters can be set when this parameter is set.  (optional)
+  cursor: "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==",
-Set to the value of previous for the previous page of results. (optional)
+  // string | Parameter used in pagination requests.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+Deprecated, please use `cursor` instead. (optional)
   paginationToken: "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==",
 };